China November bank lending jumps 56 percent as government orders up more stimulus

-Total social financing (TSF), a broader measure of overall liquidity in the economy, jumped 74 percent from October to 1.15 trillion yuan, the People's Bank of China said on Friday.
+Total social financing, a broader measure of overall liquidity in the economy, jumped 74 percent from October to 1.15 trillion yuan, the People's Bank of China said on Friday.

 Analysts had expected banks to make 650 billion yuan of loans last month, up from 548.3 billion yuan in October, but sources told Reuters this week that Beijing had ordered lenders to extend more credit in the final months of 2014 to spur activity.